-- an officer interrogates a suspect who isn’t yet under arrest
+- an officer interrogates a suspect who has agreed to talk and isn’t yet under arrest

 - the suspect hasn’t explicitly invoked the right to silence, and